Fungrim/nimbus-jose-gcp-kms-provider/README.md

 This library provides JWS utilities for Nimbus JOSE (https://bitbucket.org/connect2id/nimbus-jose-jwt) on top of Google Cloud KMS.

 ## secp256k1 support
-Note that the EC curve `secp256k1` was removed from disabled Java 15 by Oracle, and Java 16 by OpenJDK.
+Note that the EC curve `secp256k1` was removed from Java 15 by Oracle, and Java 16 by OpenJDK.
 This library retains the necesarry code, but it is not well tested.

 * Ref: https://bugs.openjdk.java.net/browse/JDK-8251547